livejs/JSConf-Budapest-2017/README.md

 * [Martin Schuhfuss](https://twitter.com/usefulthink): Lights controlled by dmxpen
 * [Tim Pietrusky](https://twitter.com/TimPietrusky): Lights controlled by dmxpen

-## Sponsor

-This performance was sponsored by [SinnerSchrader](https://sinnerschrader.com/), because [Feli](https://github.com/kotzendekrabbe) and [Tim](https://twitter.com/TimPietrusky) thought that it's a good idea to bring LiveJS to JSConf Budapest.

-## Thank you

-* [Szabolcs Toth](https://twitter.com/_Nec) for inviting us to JSConf Budapest and helping us with everything we needed
-* [Feli](https://github.com/kotzendekrabbe) for managing flights, accommodation and everything inbetween
-* [SinnerSchrader](https://sinnerschrader.com/) for sponsoring flights and accomodation

 ## Images

 You can [find all pictures in our album](https://photos.app.goo.gl/Sg9A4tKQNB0eURY62).